AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-failed-with-error-no-commands-defined-in-cache-namespace.md

   delete from core_config_data where scope='stores' and scope_id not in (select store_id from store);
   ```

 To confirm that the solution worked, run the `bin/magento` command again.
-If it is successful redeploy.
+Yould should no longer see the errors and can successfully deploy.